paglab/paglab.github.io/content/event/ai-meets-drones-2025/index.md

 projects: ["amaized"]
 ---

-Further event details, including page elements such as image galleries, can be added to the body of this page.
+Further event details will be available soon.